XueFuzhao/InstructionWild/README.md

 # Instruction in the Wild: A User-based Instruction Dataset

+We are currently working on a version that largely transforms this project.
+We will update this repo as soon as we complete this version.

 ## News

 We release InstructWild v2 under `data v2` dir, which includes over 110K high-quailty user-based instructions.
 We did not use self-instruct to generate any instructions.
 We also label a subset of these instructions with instruction type and speical tag.
 Please see [README](https://github.com/XueFuzhao/InstructionWild/blob/main/data_v2/README.md) for details.